 Cyber Underground General Intelligence Requirements Handbook

-Central to this handbook are General Intelligence Requirements (GIRs) — a compilation of frequently asked intelligence requirements applicable to the cybercrime underground (i.e., forums, marketplaces, products, services, and threat actors).
-The handbook also contains a list of common intelligence stakeholders and use cases, along with a comprehensive cybercrime glossary.
+Central to this handbook are General Intelligence Requirements (GIRs) — a compilation of frequently asked intelligence requirements applicable to the cybercrime underground such as: forums, marketplaces, products, services, and threat actors.
+Our handbook also contains a list of common intelligence stakeholders and use cases, along with a comprehensive cybersecurity glossary.

 Access to the GIR handbook includes Intel 471’s intelligence planning workbook - a collection of templates and samples used by intelligence planners to operationalize the GIR framework, gather requirements from stakeholders, and measure success.